dgyurko/sql_course/sql_style_guide.md

 - Always use aliases when using the `JOIN` clause
-- Use meaningful table aliases (e.g.: emp for employee, )
+- Use meaningful table aliases (e.g.: emp for employee, acct for account)
-  - Prefer to use 3 letter aliases.
+  - Prefer to use 3-4 letter aliases.
 It's okay to use shorter or longer aliases sometimes.

 ```sql
 -- Good